Articles

 Gearing investments – into property:

-Negative Gearing and Capital Gains (Tax) work together to benefit the investor: they enhance the return from investing into this asset class by mitigating the costs of investing.
-Negative gearing is a wealth creation strategy that is sometimes popularised, sometimes demonised.
+Negative Gearing and Capital Gains (Tax) work together to benefit the investor.
+These financial strategies enhance the return from investing into this asset class by mitigating the costs of investing.
+Gearing is a wealth creation strategy that is sometimes popularised, sometimes demonised – particularly when it is negative gearing.

 Negative Gearing